rajasmdra/bun-n-co/README.md

-# Bun N Co - Bakery Web Profile
+# Bun & Co - Bakery Web Profile

-A responsive and visually appealing web profile for **Bun N Co**, a local bakery dedicated to serving fresh and delicious baked goods.
+A responsive and visually appealing web profile for **Bun & Co**, a local bakery dedicated to serving fresh and delicious baked goods.
 Built with **HTML, CSS, and Bootstrap**, this website provides a seamless experience for customers to explore our menu, learn about our story, and place orders directly via WhatsApp.

 ## Features & Pages